wp-plugins/frontier-buttons/readme.txt

 2. Settings page

 == Changelog ==

+= 1.3.7 =
+* Only enable comment reply fix if Frontier Buttons is enabled for comments.

 = 1.3.6 =
 * Added fix for visual editor not working on comments reply